Andrew Robinson (Neighbours): Storylines

-2022

 Nine years later, Andrew and four of his siblings video call Paul to cheer him up when they learn Paul may be losing his business.
 Andrew confirms that he and Natasha are still together and are enjoying living in New York.
 He also suggests to Paul and his brothers, David (Takaya Honda) and Leo Tanaka (Tim Kano), that they move to New York to be with the rest of the Robinsons.

 Reception

 Whilst played by Holmes, a writer for the BBC stated that Andrew's most notable moment was "Being born."
 Following the character's return to Neighbours in 2009, a Holy Soap writer said that Andrew's most memorable moment was "Getting steamy with gorgeous Donna while she was going out with Ringo.
 The incident just happened to be recorded, sparking the end of Donna and Ringo's relationship."
+During that storyline, Cameron Adams of the Herald Sun commented on the character's accent, saying "Watch for: Andrew's hard-to-pin-down accent.
+It's part Scottish, part ocker."
-Andrew became popular with female viewers and Smith revealed that he had received marriage proposals.

-On 1 August 2010, a Sun-Herald journalist commented that trouble follows Andrew wherever he goes.
-They added "The baby-faced teen has been in Erinsborough less than a year but has earned the reputation of Ramsay Street rebel.
+The character became popular with female viewers and Smith revealed that he had received marriage proposals.
+A critic for The Sun-Herald noted that trouble follows Andrew wherever he goes, and stated: "The baby-faced teen has been in Erinsborough less than a year but has earned the reputation of Ramsay Street rebel.
 He's had an affair with Donna (Margot Robbie), ripped off a security firm and taken credit for work done by Declan (Erin Mullally).
 This week, Andrew continues to be a nuisance, inviting Chris (James Mason) to a party held by Summer (Jordy Lucas).
 When Chris gets involved in a fight, it's clear he's fallen under Andrew's influence."